sathwik-cherukuri/Customer-Shopping-Analysis/README.md

 - Most repeat buyers are also subscribers.
 - The 25–40 age group drives the highest sales.
 - Top 3 products in each category account for most purchases.

+ ## Conclusion
+ In this project, I analyzed customer shopping behavior using Python, SQL, and Power BI.
+From the analysis, I found that subscribed and loyal customers spend more and generate higher revenue.
+Discounts and express shipping attract more purchases, while customers aged 25–40 contribute the most to total sales.
+Overall, this project helps understand customer patterns and supports better business decisions through data analysis.